scream104/psych596/activities/import-examine/spss/import-examine-instructions-spss.md

 (right-click, save as) and move each to the "data" folder in your project folder

 [NHANES is a large public health dataset](https://www.rdocumentation.org/packages/NHANES/versions/2.1.0/topics/NHANES) - you will work with a small subset of cases and variables.
-The data in "cort-hypothetical.txt" are hypothetical salivary cortisol values (nmol/L) generated for this activity.
+The data in "cort-hypothetical.txt" are salivary cortisol values (nmol/L) generated for this activity.
 It is in a tab-delimited format with each line containing ID and cortisol value.

 ## Step 2 - import the data into SPSS